Rigging

 After the body rigging was done and Noa was able to start animating, I went on to rigging the poncho.
 At first, we wanted to use an auto-collision similar to a skirt rig, where when the legs move, they move the part of the poncho they are in contact with with them.

 However, the poncho was too short for this type of rig to work.
 I went back to the drawing board and decided on a more classic rig for loose clothing.
-I placed chains of joints all around the collar, kind of resembling an umbrella’s ribs, and simply connected controllers to each joint allowing the poncho to be moved all around the collar and the hem but also in the middle of the fabric and along the arms.
+I placed chains of joints all around the collar, kind of resembling an umbrella’s ribs, and simply connected controllers to each joint allowing the poncho to be moved all around the collar and the hem, but also in the middle of the fabric and along the arms.

 For the hat, it was basically the same as for the poncho.
-I just added a root controller so that when animating, we would be able to take it off Shim’s head and constrain it to the hands.
+I just added a root controller so that we would be able to take it off Shim’s head and constrain it to the hands.

 I finished the rig with facial rigging, which was very simplified thanks to the hat hiding half of the face.
-I used clusters that I converted to blendshapes to rig the mouth and the lips[e][f].
+I used clusters that I converted to blendshapes to rig the mouth and the lips [e][f].

 [a] "So I started with a basic biped rig, [I placed a 3d object named a joint everywhere an articulation is needed in the skeleton, then connected a controller for each joint.]" ;